 Dr. Russell L. Robinson

-Dr. Russell L. Robinson has been on the faculty at the University of Florida since 1984, where he is Professor of Music, Chair of the Music Education department and teaches undergraduate and graduate courses in choral music and music education.
-Dr. Robinson holds the Bachelor of Music Education degree from Drury University, Springfield, Missouri, and the Masters and Ph.D. in Music Education from the University of Miami.
-Well-known for his innovative and practical teaching and conducting techniques and frequently in demand, Dr. Robinson has made over 300 appearances as a conductor, speaker and presenter at festivals, workshops, state, regional and national conventions of the Music Educators National Conference (MENC) and the American Choral Directors Association (ACDA), all state choirs and honor choirs throughout the United States, Canada, Europe, Africa, Australia, Asia, and Central America.
+Dr. Russell L. Robinson is Emeritus Professor and Head of Music Education at the University of Florida.
+He holds the Bachelor of Music Education degree from Drury University, Springfield, Missouri, and the Masters and Ph.D. in Music Education from the University of Miami.
+Well-known for his innovative and practical teaching and conducting techniques and frequently in demand, Dr. Robinson has made over 300 appearances as a conductor, speaker and presenter at festivals, workshops, state, regional and national conferences of the National Association for Music Education (NAfME) and the American Choral Directors Association (ACDA), and international conferences in Canada, Europe, Africa, Australia, Asia, Mexico, South America, the Middle East and Central America.
 His conducting venues have included prestigious performances at Carnegie Hall, Avery Fisher Hall at Lincoln Center, the Kennedy Center, Washington's National Cathedral, the White House, Linz (Austria) Festival, Boston's Symphony Hall and the Wiesbaden, Germany Kurhaus Concert Hall.
 His schedule keeps him in contact with some 20,000 students and teachers per year.
-He is past President of the Florida Music Educators Association, Interim Associate Dean for the UF College of Fine Arts, National Collegiate Chair for MENC and MENC Choral Adviser.
+Robinson is past President of the Florida Music Educators Association (FMEA), Associate Dean for the UF College of the Arts, National Collegiate Chair for NAfME.

 In November of 2002, Dr. Robinson was the music clinician for the European Council of International Schools in Berlin, Germany, and in 2003 he was named the Distinguished Alumnus of the Year for Career Achievement from Drury University.
 In November of 2003, Dr. Robinson was the clinician and conductor for the Singapore Choral Association Convention.
 In the fall of 2004, he was the featured clinician for the Australian National Choral Association in Adelaide as well as workshops for Department of Defense schools music teachers in the US, Japan, and throughout Europe.
 In the fall of 2005, Dr. Robinson was the featured music clinician for the Association of International Schools in Africa (AISA) Conferences in East, West and South Africa and again conducted and gave workshops for Department of Defense music teachers in Japan, Germany and the US in intensive training on the topic, Optimizing Musical Performance, working with composer, Libby Larsen.
 In May of 2006 he conducted the world premier of the Missa Brevis by renowned composer, Paul Basler, with choir and orchestra at Carnegie Hall.
+In 2012, along with the Schubert Mass in G, Robinson premiered his De Profundis, for choir and orchestra at Avery Fisher Hall at Lincoln Center.
+In 2014, he conducted the Mozart Solemn Vespers along with his De Profundis at Carnegie Hall with choir and orchestra.
 In the spring of 2007, Dr. Robinson presented workshops for international school teachers in Prague and Bangkok, and returned in the fall of 2007 to Africa at the request of the Association of International Schools of Africa.
 In March of 2008, he conducted the DoDDS-Europe Honors Chorus at the Kurhaus Concert Hall in Wiesbaden Germany and in the fall of 2008 he was an invited presenter for international schools conferences in Nice, France and San Jose, Costa Rica.
 In 2010, he presented workshops to international schools conferences in Manila, Phillipines, Ho Chi Minh City, Vietnam and Monterey, Mexico.
 In 2010, Dr. Robinson and his wife, Brenda, founded a University of Florida Study Abroad program called Teach the World.
-The program was in Rome in 2010 and 2011, and in 2012 moves to Paris.
-The program allows education majors to have short-term internships in English-speaking international schools.
+In the seven years of the program, more than 100 education interns were placed in international schools in Italy and France.
 In 2011, Dr. Robinson was a speaker and presenter for the Near East South Asia (NESA) conference in Bangkok Thailand.
-In 2012, he will work with school music programs in Mexico City, Guadalajara and Monterrey under partial sponsorship of the US State Department and in the fall of 2012 will be a speaker and presenter for the Tri-Association conference in Cartegena Columbia.
+Since 2012 he has been a consultant for on-site Professional Development and a Conference Presenter for international schools and conferences in Mexico, Central America, Colombia, Brazil, Argentina, Qatar, Bulgaria and Poland.

-Dr. Robinson is a published author, composer and arranger with over 200 publications in the catalogues of Warner Bros., Shawnee Press, Hal Leonard Publishing, Carl Fischer, Plymouth Music, MENC, Heritage Press, Colla Voce, Walton Publishers, Alliance Music Publications, Alfred Publishing, Bri-Lee Music, Belwin Publications, and has been the recipient of numerous ASCAP composer/arranger awards.
+Dr. Robinson is a published author, composer and arranger with over 200 publications in the catalogues of Warner Bros., Shawnee Press, Hal Leonard Publishing, Carl Fischer, Plymouth Music, MENC, Heritage Music Press, Colla Voce, Walton Publishers, Alliance Music Publications, Alfred Publishing, Bri-Lee Music, Belwin Publications, and has been the recipient of numerous ASCAP composer/arranger awards.
 A book which he co-wrote with Jay Althouse, The Complete Choral Warm-up Book, published by Alfred Publishing, is widely used by choral directors internationally as are his choral arrangements, and he has conducted the classical choral recordings for the educational catalogs of Warner Bros.
 Publications, Lawson-Gould and Alfred Publishing.
 Dr. Robinson's instructional DVD's Creative Rehearsal Techniques for Today's Choral Classroom, Jazz Style and Improvisation for Choirs, Middle School Singers: Turning Their Energy Into Wonderful Choirs! his books, Songwriting Made Easy!, ALL YE WHO MUSIC LOVE, Six A Cappella Madrigals for 3-Part Mixed Choirs and Warm Ups by the Dozen!
 (Sets I and II) are published by Alfred Publications.
 His book, I Know Sousa, Not Sopranos!
 A Survival Guide for the Band Director Teaching Choirs! is published by Heritage Music Press.
+His latest book for classroom teachers, Creating Poetry and Songs to Teach ANYTHING! along with the 20 track CD is published by Superior Educational Publishing.